thomboggs/FractalFactory/README.md

   - The project uses multithreading. (julia.cpp, line 60)
   - A mutex or lock is used in the project. (juliaworker.cpp line 19)

-## Future Work:
-- Add more threads to the Julia Calculation to speed it up (I have already added the MUtex functionality to make it thread safe)
-- Update window coordinate system to allow for window resizing.
-- Add user coloring options
-- For Julia Calc, have a multistep render process for quick view and also detailed view (If concurrency not fast enough)
-- Add zoom feature or user selectable scale and center
-- add saving of output images

 ## Resources Used in helpiong me with this Project:
 - numberphile Youtube video of Orbits (todo: add link)